aaronhd/pybullet_kinova7/README.md

 ##Usage
 1. Download the URDF file in the link.txt.

-2. Download the UG-Net model,epoch08 for run_ugnet_pybullet, epoch10 for run_ugnet_greyd_pybullet.
+2. Download the UG-Net model, epoch08 for run_ugnet_pybullet, epoch10 for run_ugnet_greyd_pybullet.

 3. roscore